NinePTH/My-Blog-Web-App/README.md

-# Contributor Should have standard
+# Contributor must have standard
 To contributors who want to resolve my project's issue.
-You need to follow good contributor standards atleast giving the pull request a meaningful name and using my official specific branch of each issue.<br><br>
+You need to follow good contributor standards at least giving the pull request a meaningful name and using my official specific branch of each issue.<br><br>

 If you want to contribute to an easy issue in this project, please <strong>COMPLETE</strong> the easy issue and don't leave even a <strong>single easy bug</strong> because it is not acceptable.<br><br>